Crystalline color superconductors: The two-flavor inhomogeneous phases

 The stability of the system is guaranteed when all the coefficients $A$, $B$, $C$, $D$, $E$ are positive. $A$ and $D$ turn out to be always positive, then we define the three stability conditions

-\begin{enumerate} \item The Higgs has a positive squared mass: $C > 0$ \item The space derivative of the Higgs must be positive: $E > 0$ \item The space derivative of the NGB must be positive: $B >0$ \end{enumerate} For $\delta\mu > \Delta_0$ the three conditions above are not simultaneously satisfied.
-Condition \ref{list1} is not satisfied because we are expanding around a maximum of the free-energy, and indeed a free-energy analysis shows that at $\delta\mu = \Delta_0$ the homogenous superfluid phase becomes unstable.
+\begin{enumerate} \item The Higgs has a positive squared mass: $C > 0$ \item The space derivative of the Higgs must be positive: $E > 0$ \item The space derivative of the NGB must be positive: $B >0$ \end{enumerate} Condition \ref{list1} is not satisfied if we are expanding around a maximum of the free energy, because the Higgs mass is proportional to the curvature of the free energy at the stationary point.
 The fact that the condition \ref{list2} is not satisfied signals that the system is unstable toward space fluctuations of the absolute value of the condensate, while condition \ref{list3} is not fulfilled when the system is unstable toward space fluctuations of the phase of the condensate.
-Clearly the conditions \ref{list2} and \ref{list3} are related and tell us that when a large mismatch between the Fermi sphere is present, the system prefers to move to a non-homogenous phase.

-In the present toy-model the three conditions above are simultaneously violated in weak coupling at $\delta\mu/ \Delta_0 =1$, but they are violated at different values of this ratio in the strong coupling regime.
-Moreover, with increasing coupling strength it is possible to force the system into a homogeneous gapless phase, but this happens when $\mu \sim - \Delta$, deep in the Bose-Einstein condensate (BEC) limit, see \textit{e.g.} \textcite{Gubankova:2008ya}.
+Clearly the conditions \ref{list2} and \ref{list3} are related and tell us that when a large mismatch between the Fermi sphere is present, the system prefers to move to a phase in which the translation symmetry is spontaneously broken.
+In other words, the fact that the homogeneous phase is unstable towards space fluctuations of the condensate means that the energetically favored condensate is the one having a spacial modulation, that is an inhomogeneous condensate.
+For this aspect one may actually think of $\delta\mu$ as the control parameter for the transition from a homogenous phase to an inhomogeneous phase.
+We shall further elaborate on this point in Sec.~\ref{sec:momentum-susceptibility}, when discussing the momentum susceptibility.
+The results of the analysis concerning the stability conditions of the considered two-level model are reported in Fig.~\ref{Fig:xreview}.
+The three conditions above are simultaneously violated in weak coupling for $\delta\mu/ \Delta_0 \ge 1$, but they are violated at different values of this ratio in the strong coupling regime.
+The most stringent is the condition \ref{list1}, excluding the region above the dot-dot-dashed line.
+Condition \ref{list2} and condition \ref{list3} exclude the region above the dot-dashed and dotted lines, respectively.
+The region above the dashed line corresponds to $\Omega_s>\Omega_n$.
+Therefore in weak coupling (that is for $\Delta_0 \ll \mu$) the homogeneous phase is metastable for $\Delta_0/\sqrt{2} \le \delta\mu \le \Delta_0$.
+With increasing coupling strength it is possible to force the system into a stable homogeneous gapless phase (corresponding to the region between the solid line and the dashed line at the bottom of Fig.~\ref{Fig:xreview}), but this happens when $\mu \sim - \Delta_0$, deep in the Bose-Einstein condensate (BEC) limit.